milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 We link Smart Devices and associated data by common attributes (like IP address) and then group those devices into households.

-In some cases, Smart Devices provide Verizon Media additional specific information to facilitate linking and targeting, like a TV device identifier or user login data.
+In some cases, Smart Devices provide Yahoo additional specific information to facilitate linking and targeting, like a TV device identifier or user login data.
 Please consult the privacy disclosures in your specific Smart Device for practices and controls that manage data collection and use.

 Cookies, Beacons, Scripts, SDKs